kaitlynduong21/MKS21X-FinalProject/README.md

 1/18: Sabrina added more puzzles and changed the constructor to account for the new number of puzzles.
 Kaitlyn changed the constructor to make them more concise.

 1/19: Kaitlyn altered the main function so that it can take in puzzle choice and seeds.

+1/20:1/19: Kaitlyn added a home screen that displays the rules and information about the difficulties.
+She also altered the check function to adjust it for different difficulties.